-Inspirational images may not come from the same 'typology', that you are working on, nor may they come from the same scale of project that you are working on.
+If you choose to show in your project documents inspirational images, they may not come from the same 'typology', that you are working on, nor may they come from the same scale of project that you are working on.

 In other words, if you are working on the design of an office space, you may not use inspirational images of other office spaces.

 If you are working on the design of a room, you may not use inspirational images of other rooms.

 Inspiration, for designers, must be a transformation, of a form, a material, a texture, a pattern, at one scale, or application, to a different one.